 When the engine and auxiliary generator are stopped, all low voltage current requirements such as for lights, fuel pump motor and cab heaters are supplied by the storage battery.
-In such instances, current would be coming from the battery which would be discharging, and the meter pointer would be reading to the left of the center-zero position.
+In such instances, current would be coming from the battery which would be discharging.
+The meter pointer would be reading to the left of the center-zero position to indicate the extent of discharge.